emiketic/emiketic.github.io/_posts/2018-04-02-sendbird-for-building-react-native-messaging-apps.markdown

 ```

-By providing its own Event Handlers, the SendBird SDK allows you to track events occuring within channels or devices such as typing, read receipts and more.
+By providing its own event handlers, the SendBird SDK allows you to track events occurring within channels or devices such as typing, read receipts and more.
 It is highly advisable you walk the extra mile and discover what this rich SDK has to offer yet.

 Learn more about [SendBird Event Handler](https://docs.sendbird.com/javascript#event_handler).